Medicine Hat College LLM/Gen AI Stance

 Be clear about the rules and limits of using LLM/Gen AI tools for your course work.
 If you allow or encourage the use of LLM/Gen AI tools, think about security issues when creating accounts with personal and/or MHC email accounts.

 The following sample statements can help you communicate the rules to your students on your course outlines and/or assignments.
 These are NOT mandatory to use.
 You can edit them to fit your courses.
-In these sample statements, there are references to MHC’s Academic Integrity statement which is located on page 53 of the MHC 2023/24 Academic Calendar.
+In these sample statements, there are references to MHC’s Academic Integrity statement which is located in the MHC Academic Calendar.

 Regardless of your stance on this technology, talk to your students about this technology and the course expectations.
 Give them a choice to opt-out if they have issues with the cost, privacy, security, or other aspects of the technology.